alyoawesome/Educational-Planner/README.md

 ## User Stories:
 - As a user, I want to be able to add any assignment to my courses
-- As a user, I want to be able to input a grade for each of my assignments
+- As a user, I want to be able to input a grade and specific name (Eg: Project, Midterm, Homework) for each of my assignments
-- As a user, I want to be able to input a specific name for each of my assignments (Eg: Project, Midterm, Homework)
+- As a user, I want to be able to delete any assignments that I've already inputted into my courses
-- As a user, I want to be able to see the overall average for my course based on the grades of all of my assignments for that course
+- As a user, I want to be able to see the overall average for my course based on the grades of all of my assignments for that course, along with the grades of each of the assignments I put into the course.